 I was one of 50 students granted a Chappell Lougee Scholarship, Stanford’s prestigious award for exceptional sophomores.
-I chose to study user perceptions of architectural design on patient care in global heathcare settings.
-I interviewed 24 users at 7 medical sites in the Bay Area, USA and New Delhi, India.
+I chose to study user perceptions of architectural design on patient care in global healthcare settings.
+I interviewed patients and staff at medical sites in the Bay Area and India.
 Based on surveys and interviews, I conducted qualitative and quantitative analysis to identify significant trends in user perceptions.
 View the article published in Intersect: The Stanford Journal of Science, Technology and Society.

 Advisor: John Barton